tazama-lf/docs/Guides/keycloak-operator.md

 ![10-groups-create](../images/keycloak/10-groups-create.png)

-Then click on the group and navigate to Role mappings to assign the role(s)
+Then click on the group and navigate to Role mappings to assign the role(s).

 </details>